Updated: Jan 15

 I have learned many things from my Buddhist friends and reading and listening to Buddhist teachers, but perhaps my favorite so far is the teaching of the two arrows.

-As I would put it, the teachings is that life shoots an arrow in our heart.
-Ordinary life holds painful experiences--losses, illnesses, betrayals, accidents, warfare.
+As I would put it, the teaching is that life shoots an arrow in our heart.
+Ordinary life holds painful experiences---losses, illnesses, betrayals, accidents, warfare---painful circumstances.
 That’s the first arrow.

 “I don't know why I am crying, I know my deceased loved one is with God.”

 “I don't know why it still hurts that my marriage came to an end.”

 This is the second arrow we shoot into our own heart.
 We wound ourselves and multiply our own suffering, when we resist the painful experience, especially by telling ourselves it shouldn’t hurt.